Titu Maiorescu: Career as a university teacher

-In the summer of 1862 he was assigned as a substitute lawyer at the Law Court, then he became an attorney.
-He married his pupil, Clara Kremnitz.
-In November/December, he became a teacher at the University of Iași and principal of the Central Gymnasium from the same town.
+In the summer of 1862, he was assigned as a substitute lawyer at the Law Courts to then become an attorney.
+His financial income enabled him to marry his pupil, Clara Kremnitz.
+In November/December he became a teacher at the University of Iași and principal of the Central Gymnasium in the same town.

-In 1863 he was assigned to teach a university course of history, on the subject „About the History of the Roman Republic from the Introduction of Plebeian Tribunes until the Death of Julius Caesar Especially Regarding the Economical and Political Progress”.
-From February until September he was the Dean of the Philosophy Faculty of the University of Iași.
-On 18 September 1863 he was elected as rector of the University of Iaşi for a period of four years.
-In October he was assigned as principal of the School „Vasile Lupu“ from Iași.
-He taught pedagogy, Romanian Grammar, Psychology and Composition there.
-For the first time in Romania, he initiated the Pedagogic Practice for pupils and one of these pupils was Ion Creangă.
+In 1863 Maiorescu was assigned to teach a university course of history.
+His subject-area had the elaborate title of: About the History of the Roman Republic from the Introduction of Plebeian Tribunes until the Death of Julius Caesar Especially Regarding the Economical and Political Progress”.
+From February until September, he was the Dean of the Philosophy Faculty of the University of Iași.
+On 18 September 1863, he was elected as rector of the University of Iaşi for a period of four years.
+This must have eased his financial considerations enabling him and his wife to live comfortably.

+In the following October, he was assigned as principal of the school "Vasile Lupu" in Iași.
+There he taught pedagogy, Romanian grammar, psychology and composition.
+For the first time in Romania, he was able to initiate the Pedagogic Practice for pupils.
+One of these pupils was Ion Creangă.

-In 1863 Titu Maiorescu published in Iași the "Yearbook of the Gymnasium and the Boarding School from Iași for the School Year 1862–1863"; the yearbook was preceded by his thesis: „Why Should the Latin Language be Studied in Gymnasium as Part of the Foundation of Moral Education?”
+In 1863 Titu Maiorescu published in Iași the "Yearbook of the Gymnasium and the Boarding School from Iași for the School Year 1862–1863".
+The yearbook was preceded by his thesis: "Why Should the Latin Language be Studied in a Gymnasium as Part of the Foundation of Moral Education?”
 On 28 March Titu Maiorescu's daughter, Livia, was born.
 She later married Dymsza; she died in 1946.
-On 8 October Titu Maiorescu is elected to lead the Institute Vasilian from Iași, which needed to be „fundamentally reorganized“.
-In order to complete this mission, commissioned by the Minister of Public Directions from back then, Alexandru Odobescu, he traveled on a documentary journey to Berlin and later he returned to Iași on 4 January 1864.
+On 8 October Titu Maiorescu was elected to lead the Institute Vasilian from Iași, which needed to be "fundamentally reorganized."
+In order to complete this mission, commissioned by the Minister of Public Directions, Alexandru Odobescu, he travelled on a documentary journey to Berlin.
+Later he returned to Iași on 4 January 1864.

-Between 1863 and 1864 Titu Maiorescu taught philosophy at the Philology University of Iași.
+Between 1863 and 1864, Titu Maiorescu taught philosophy at the Philology University of Iași where, as a result of his experiences in Berlin and due to his engagement with the ideas of Feuerbach, he began to show his pro-German cultural outlook.